This policy may change from time to time.

 - Most data is stored on servers located in Australia.
 Aside from the circumstances described in the point above, all data collected by us is stored on servers located in Australia.

 - We will comply with all Australian laws.
 If we receive a subpoena or other legal request, we may need to inspect the data we hold to determine how to respond.
 We may also need to access data to prevent potentially illegal activities and to screen for undesirable or abusive activity.
 For example, we have an automated virus scan that checks all file attachments.

 - In the event of a data breach or privacy incident, we will follow the requirements under the Notifiable Data Breaches Scheme.
-At Eureka Mums, we are committed to best practice data management across the information life cycle.
-In the event of a data breach, Eureka Mums will take immediate steps to contain the breach, assess the breach, remedy the breach and, if necessary, revise any data policies or processes to ensure similar issues do not arise in the future.
+At St Kilda Mums Inc, we are committed to best practice data management across the information life cycle.
+In the event of a data breach, St Kilda Mums Inc will take immediate steps to contain the breach, assess the breach, remedy the breach and, if necessary, revise any data policies or processes to ensure similar issues do not arise in the future.

 ‘Personal information’ means any information or an opinion (whether true or not and whether recorded in a material form or not) about an individual who is identified or reasonably identifiable from the information;

 ‘Sensitive information’ is a subset of personal information and means (without limitation) information about an individual’s race, political opinions, religious beliefs, philosophical beliefs, membership of a trade union, sexual preference, criminal record, or health, genetic or biometric information, including “sensitive information” as defined in the Privacy Act 1988 (Cth).

 Who does this policy apply to?